-In case of deep learning, although among all the machine learning techniques it seems the one with the highest probability of not falling in the category of what cause a reproduction in part (they store a set of numerical weights), there can be situations in which the model represents a partial reproduction of a work.
-Of course, if the model is built to mimic in output the input (with some non-substantial changes) and it is trained over a protected work, the model would represent, at least partially, that work.
-Moreover, even if the model is not intentionally built to mimic a protected work, it could still end up doing so to an infringing degree: it might reconstruct idiosyncrasies of input data instead of reflecting underlying trends about those data (\cite{sobel2017}).
-If just trained with the goal of learning how to reproduce works, an overfitted generative model may be considered a reproduction of the works.
-However, these issues are not only related to the model itself, but also to the output it can generate.
-Since protectable input data are commonly used to train models to generate similar output, then that output may infringe copyright in the pre-existing work or works to which it is similar (\cite{sobel2017}).
-In this context, the importance of adversarial training from GAN and of searching for diverging from existing works as done by \cite{elgammal2017} may tip the balance towards legality, since prior appropriation art cases suggest that if the result is sufficiently transformative the use may be protected by fair use or may not represent an infringement of the copyright law (\cite{ligon2019}).
-However, accidental reproduction in part of protected works might happen, requiring the explicit rightholders' authorization, and not only their not reservation (\cite{sturm2019}).
-For this reason, it can be helpful to conduct experiments about accidental plagiarism in which the developed system may occur, as done, for instance, by \cite{hadjeres}.
+These issues are not only related to the model itself, but also to the output it can generate.
+Protected input data are commonly used to train models to generate similar output.
+Then that output may infringe copyright in the pre-existing work or works to which it is similar to (\cite{sobel2017}).
+In this context, the importance of adversarial training from GANs and searching for diverging from existing works as done by \cite{elgammal2017} may tip the balance towards legality.
+With respect to other classic techniques, the generative part of a GAN never uses protected data; therefore, it is harder to obtain an output representing an expression of protected data.
+In addition, new techniques with a novelty objective, which tries to increase the distance between outputs and training data, will tend to be more transformative.
+This may be crucial, since prior appropriation art cases suggest that, if the result is sufficiently transformative, the use may be protected by fair use or may not represent an infringement of the copyright law (\cite{ligon2019}).
+However, accidental reproduction of protected works in part might happen, requiring the explicit rightholders' authorization, and not only their not reservation (\cite{sturm2019}).
+For this reason, in addition to use (new) transformative methods, we suggest to conduct experiments about accidental plagiarism that may be caused by the developed system, as done, for instance, by \cite{hadjeres}.